-COURSE SELECTIONS ENGLISH LANGUAGE ARTS (ELA)
+ENGLISH LANGUAGE ARTS (ELA)

 In Grades 6,7 and 8 students are administered the NYS ELA State Assessment.
-This test is scored according to levels 1-4 (4 is highest).
+This assessment is scored according to levels 1-4 (4 is highest).
 If a student scores a level 1 or a low level 2 the school strives to provide an intervention to help that student increase their knowledge of ELA.
 McGraw has ELA AIS (Academic Intervention Service) to help students in Reading and/or Writing.

-ELA AIS - also known as ELA lab, students are scheduled for ELA AIS as a result of their score on a state assessment or from failing an English course.
-The purpose of AIS is to improve the skills necessary to pass assessments as well as regent's exams.
-If there is no NYS assessment score for a student the STAR ELA scores plus their final average in ELA will determine if ELA lab is necessary.
+ELA AIS - also known as ELA lab, students are scheduled for ELA AIS as a result of their score on a state assessment, final grade in ELA course, teacher recommendation, and student STAR scores.
+The purpose of AIS is to improve reading and writing skills necessary to pass assessments as well as regent's exams.
+If there is no NYS assessment score for a student the STAR ELA scores, their final average in ELA will determine if ELA lab is necessary.